 \subsection{Real-world Deployment}

 The feasibility of our architecture has been verified in the real world with a custom-designed drone and based on the framework mentioned in \cite{tan2024gestelt}.
-The drone has a tip-to-tip distance of 25 $cm$, and the weight is $0.26\ kg$, with a Radxa ZERO 2 pro onboard computer (weight $0.016kg$, $2.2\ GHz$ cortex A73) and both MPC and the NN are deployed onboard, running at $100\ Hz$.
-A body rate controller tracks the desired body rate computed by the MPC at $1000\ Hz$.
-The pose of the quadrotor, provided by the Motion Capture System, is fused with the IMU measurements by an Extended Kalman Filter running at $100\ Hz$.
+The drone has a tip-to-tip distance of $25$ cm, and the weight is $0.26$ kg, with a Radxa ZERO 2 pro onboard computer (weight $0.016$ kg, $2.2$ GHz Cortex A73) and both MPC and the NN are deployed onboard, running at $100$ Hz.
+A body rate controller tracks the desired body rate computed by the MPC at $1000$ Hz.
+The pose of the quadrotor, provided by the Motion Capture System, is fused with the IMU measurements by an Extended Kalman Filter running at $100$ Hz.
 Fig. \ref{fig: real flight photos} shows the real flight demonstrations.
 The quadrotor flies through a narrow gap from multiple approach angles in an agile and precise manner.
-Moreover, it maintains a minimum clearance of $7.5 \ cm$ while handling gate attitudes from $30^\circ $ to up to $70^\circ $, and achieves peak accelerations of up to $30\ m/s^2$.
-Notably, these agile maneuvers are executed within a highly confined environment, which offers only $3.6\ m$ of horizontal and $2\ m$ of vertical free space.
+Moreover, it maintains a minimum clearance of $7.5$ cm while handling gate attitudes from $30^\circ $ to up to $70^\circ $, and achieves peak accelerations of up to $30 \ \mathrm{m/s^2}$.
+Notably, these agile maneuvers are executed within a highly confined environment offering only $3.6$ m of horizontal and $2$ m of vertical free space.